eibay/wdi/w06/d03/Classwork/exercises.md

   // false
   ```

-  Enhancement: Given 2 integers, return true if one is negative and one is positive **except** if the third argument is true, then return true only if both are negative.
+  Enhancement: Given 2 integers, return true if one is negative and one is positive **except** if the third argument is true, then return true only if ith are negative.

   ```javascript
   posNeg(1, -1, false)